Elizabeth, Lady Hope

-Elizabeth Reid Cotton, (9 December 1842 – 8 March 1922) who became Lady Hope when she married Sir James Hope in 1877, was a British evangelist active in the Temperance movement.
+Elizabeth Reid Cotton, (Note: Her maiden name is sometimes incorrectly given as Stapleton-Cotton, an error that first appeared in Burke's Peerage; the Stapleton-Cotton name later branched from the Cotton lineage.)
+(9 December 1842 – 8 March 1922) who became Lady Hope when she married Sir James Hope in 1877, was a British evangelist active in the Temperance movement.

 In 1915, she claimed to have visited the British naturalist Charles Darwin shortly before his death in 1882.
 Hope said that Darwin spoke of second thoughts about publicizing his theory of natural selection.
 The possibility that Hope visited Darwin cannot be excluded, although it is denied by Darwin's family, but what she claimed Darwin said at the putative interview is much less likely to be accurate.

 Early life and ministry

 Elizabeth Cotton was born on 9 December 1842 in Tasmania, Australia.
 She was the daughter of British irrigation engineer, General Sir Arthur Cotton, and spent her childhood in Madras, India, while her father supervised water management and canal projects in Andhra Pradesh.
+(Note: According to L. R. Croft, Arthur Cotton is the only Englishman to have had statues erected in India to his memory since Independence.
+Lady Hope's mother was Elizabeth Learmonth, daughter of Thomas Learmonth, an Australian landowner of Ercildoun who traced his ancestry to Thomas-the-Rhymer.)
 Returning to England after her father's retirement in 1861, the family resided in Hadley Green and came under the influence of the Rev. William Pennefather, an evangelical Anglican clergyman.
 Cotton also met many contemporary evangelicals during a three-year stay in Ireland.

-In 1869 the family settled in Dorking, Surrey, about 30 miles from Downe, home of Charles Darwin—where Elizabeth began evangelistic and philanthropic work, first organising a Sunday school and then a "Coffee-Room" where food and non-alcoholic drinks were served.
+In 1869, the family settled in Dorking, Surrey, about 30 miles from Downe, home of Charles Darwin—where Elizabeth began evangelistic and philanthropic work, first organising a Sunday school and then a "Coffee-Room" where food and non-alcoholic drinks were served.
+(Note: Cotton advocated total abstinence from alcohol.
+In 2017, a national newspaper article called her one of Scotland's "greatest social reformers.")
 (Florence Nightingale distributed copies of Cotton's book Our Coffee-Room and established her own coffee room in her village of Whatstandwell in Derbyshire.)
 Cotton held Bible classes and prayer meetings in the hall, and spoke at a Sunday evening service.
 A contemporary reported that she had "a pleasing, engaging manner and silvery voice, and her message was simple."
-In 1874–75, Cotton assisted in the evangelistic meetings held by American evangelists Dwight L. Moody and Ira Sankey, counseling women converts.
+In 1874–75, Cotton assisted in the evangelistic meetings held by American evangelists Dwight L. Moody and Ira Sankey, counselling women converts.

 In 1877, at the age of 35, Cotton married a widower, retired Admiral Sir James Hope, an evangelical and a temperance advocate who was 34 years her senior.
 Cotton therefore became Lady Hope of Carriden.
 Sir James died four years later.